snubwoody/agape-rs/README.md

 ## Issues

 ### Image size issue

 When the window is smaller than the image, the image resizes to fit the window which shouldn't happen

+## Layout system

+Widgets should have intrinsic sizes, which means they have a size that they want to be.
+I.e:

+- Fill the parent
+- Fit the children
+- Relative
+- Flex
+- Fixed

+This should allow us to define complex layouts, which not-so-complex code.
+The widget_tree starts at the root widgets and goes down the tree depth first calculating the layouts.